 After having a unique experience in the first stage, the game immediately becomes repetitive, with a feeling of pointlessness descending upon it.
 I think the only real fun I’d be able to get out of this title is watching someone else play it, as the gameplay is essentially screaming into a microphone for two minutes at a time.

 The final slap in the face is that Stage Presence costs ten dollars.
 Ten dollars to scream into a microphone at varying pitches.
 With no real challenge, and not much in the way of gameplay in general, even ten bucks feels extreme.

 Aside from the inital five minutes of gameplay proving interesting, and even then only if you’re playing the VR version, Stage Presence is a hard pass.
 The only thing keeping the score from bottoming out is that the game functions most of the time.

 ~ Final Score: 2/10 ~

-Review copy provided by tinyBuild.
+Review copy provided by tinyBuild for PC.
 Screenshots courtesy of tinyBuild.